The basic oneness of the universe is not only the central

 of the most important revelations of modern physics.

-"The most important discovery in the history of science"
+"The most important discovery in the history of science"characteristic of the mystical experience, but is also one

 -Prof.Henry Stapp, Quantum physicist.